Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 Using the Preview app, open the PDF you want to protect.
 Then choose File > Export.
 If you want a separate version of the PDF to be encrypted, enter a new name for the PDF.

-Select the Permissions tab and then select one of the following options:
+Select the Permissions tab and then select one of the following:

 • Set password for opening the PDF: This will make users unable to open the document without a password.